 Although cooking lamb can be intimidating, this simple recipe is so easy.
 It is the perfect place to start experimenting with lamb recipes.

-- Prepare lamb If you buy the French rack of lamb like I do, you will need to separate them into chops.
+- Prepare the lamb: If you buy the French rack of lamb like I do, you will need to separate them into chops.

-- Make the marinade Just four ingredient: Red chili powder, salt and minced ginger and garlic.
-Mix the spices together and set aside or have them ready and add to the prepared lamb chops.
+- Make the marinade: Just four ingredients: Red chili powder, salt and minced ginger, and garlic.

-- Marinate for up to 4 hours or overnight.
-Don’t skimp on this as this is what gives the lamb flavor.
+- Marinate for 4 hours or overnight: Don’t skip this step, as this is what gives the lamb flavor.

-- Grill I have tried this recipe on a cast iron skillet, non stick pan, on a sheet pan in the oven and in the air fryer and my favorite way to cook it is on cast iron.
-It does need more attention and cleaning of the bits between batches but trust me, it is well worth it!
+- Cook: I have tested this recipe on a cast iron skillet, non-stick pan, in the oven, and in the air fryer, and my favorite way to cook it is on a cast iron skillet.
+It does need more attention and cleaning up between batches, but trust me, it is well worth it!

-Lamb chops I get an Australian rack of lamb that is sold at Costco.
-They are grass-fed and finished and for those of you who are selective about your meat, and eat just HALAL certified, then you’re in luck too!
+Lamb chops: I buy an Australian rack of lamb sold at Costco.
+They’re grass-fed and finished, and for those of you who eat HALAL certified, then you’re in luck too!

-If you buy chops from the halal meat store then it is more than likely goat chops which is very similar in cooking time to lamb chops but is slightly tougher and less gamey in flavor.
+If you buy chops from the South Asian halal meat store, then it is more than likely goat chops, which are very similar in cooking time to lamb chops but are slightly tougher and less gamey in flavor.

 Cast iron lamb chops vs. air-fried lamb chops